 Condition requirement Means of monitoring during period under review Compliance achieved?
 17. The consent holder shall notify the Chief Executive, Taranaki Regional Council, in writing at least 5 days prior to the first exercise of this consent.
-Notification received by Council.
 Yes 18.
 No injection permitted after 1 June 2027.
 Assessment of injection records and site inspection notices.
-N/A 19.
-Consent review provision.
-N/A N/A Overall assessment of consent compliance High
+N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of consent compliance and administrative performance in respect of this consent High High

-Overall in 2012-2013, the Company achieved a 'high' standard of environmental performance with respect to DWI consents exercised during this period.
-The criteria associated with a 'high' level of environmental performance are outlined in Section 1.1.4 as follows:
+Overall in 2013-2014, the Company achieved a 'High' standard of environmental performance and a 'Good' level of administrative performance with respect to DWI consents exercised during this period.
+The criteria associated with these ratings are outlined in Section 1.1.4 as follows: